Koosjuh/koosjuh.github.io/content/posts/Devices/serviceacl.md

 The PowerShell collects the ACL evidence needed to determine whether those folders are writable by broad principals.
 You as the engineer need to make the decission if this is according to least privilege.

-# Step 1: Find services outside common protected locations
+### Find services outside common protected locations

 Use the following KQL in Microsoft Defender Advanced Hunting.